SeeuSim/nfinsight/README.md

 You may refer to the NextJS 13 app directory documentation to learn more about file naming conventions within the `app` directory.

+### Editor Setup with Prettier

+If using VSCode, do set up the Prettier extension, and configure it as your default code formatter.
+Enable it on all typescript files, and **enable format on save/paste**.

+You may also run `npm run lint` or `pnpm lint` to auto-format all your files before each commit.

 ---

 ## Conclusion